USMLE Step 1

 USMLE Step 1 is usually considered the hardest of the USMLE exams to do well in.
 As a result, this is the test that everyone studies the most for.
 The basic techniques for studying for USMLE Step 1 are straight forward (and we've also listed them on the USMLE home page at the Medical Students USMLE Guide):

 1. Sample questions.
 Sample questions.
 Sample questions.
-Having been through the process, it is clear that the most effective way to study for the USMLE step 1 is by using question banks (Kaplan has a very strong USMLE question bank).
+Having been through the process, it is clear that the most effective way to study for the USMLE step 1 is by using question banks (USMLE World, Kaplan and Princeton Review have a very strong USMLE question bank).
 These question banks focus on the important, tested topics, and do a good job of identifying and explaining distractors (those "wrong" answers that sound pretty believable).

 2. Focus on your weaknesses.
 Because USMLE Step 1 is broken down by topics, you have to perform in all the areas to do well on the test as a whole.

 You can get an objective assessment of your strengths and weaknesses using diagnoistic tests.
-Built into most USMLE test prep materials are diagnostis (see for example Kaplan USMLE prep materials) - that let you know how you're doing in a specific subtopic.
+Built into most USMLE test prep materials are diagnostics - that let you know how you're doing in a specific subtopic.

 3. Study for the USMLE as you study your medical school course.
 This seems like a trivial answer, but its not always implemented.
 Some medical schools use board-exam like tests in their courses, but some are pass-fail.
 If you're in a pass-fail course its important to realize that you're preparing for the USMLE - and study that way.